Building sustainable communities

 - Business improvement districts and regional leadership organizations

-Help us accomplish our projects through funding and other support.
+Support projects with resources, funding, intellectual and research capacity and other support.
 This partnership is ideal for:

 - Banks, credit unions and insurance companies